• Skip to main content

 The transformer winding details for the proposed 50 watt street light driver circuit is furnished in the diagram itself.

-In the above sections we learned an SMPS design which can be used for driving a 50 watt LED lamp made from 50 numbers of 1 watt LEds.
-Here we try to understand the connection details of the LEDs with the driver circuit.
+In the above sections I have explained an SMPS design which can be used for driving a 50 watt LED lamp made from 50 numbers of 1 watt LEds.
+Here I have explained the connection details of the LEDs with the driver circuit.

 LED Configuration